-And in Dobrin, Honorable Justice Procaccia writes (in paragraph 12 of her judgment):
+And in Dobrin, the Honorable Justice Procaccia writes (in paragraph 12 of her judgment):

-Among human rights, after the protection of the right to life and bodily integrity, comes the constitutional protection of the right to parenthood and family.
-The purpose of the right to bodily integrity is to protect life; the right to family gives life meaning and reason...
+In the hierarchy of constitutional human rights, after the protection of the right to life and bodily integrity, comes the constitutional protection of the right to parenthood and family.
+The purpose of the right to bodily integrity is to protect life; the right to family gives life meaning and reason....